 Now, what would you do if you could not only save your children from a fatal disease but render them immortal?
 Or what would you do to steal the secret and profit from it?
 CHIMERA, the debut film from Maurice Haeems looks into these questions and has a rather bleak answer.

 Quint (Henry Ian Cusick LOST, THE 100) is a scientist determined to save his children from a deadly genetic disease.
 He cryogenic freezes them to buy time while he conducts his research into the DNA of the Turritopsis jellyfish, the only animal that is functionally immortal.
-Running low on funding and stem cells he makes a deal with Masterson (Kathleen Quinlan EVENT HORIZON) who can get him what he needs but wants her youth back, and her husband’s illness cured in return.
+Running low on funding and stem cells he makes a deal with Masterson (Kathleen Quinlan EVENT HORIZON, THE STAIRS) who can get him what he needs but wants her youth back, and her husband’s illness cured in return.
 Add in Quint’s former colleague and lover Charlie (Jenna Harrison AGAINST THE DARK) and there’s a volatile mix just waiting to explode.

 Writer/director Haeems has a background in both science and business and he brings that to the table in the film’s script which explores the intersections between science, business, greed, and obsession.
 With CHIMERA’s basic plot and title, I was expecting a monster movie, and that’s what I got, except the monsters here are all very human.